-Seeking Common Ground: Looking Past the Rural-Urban Divide in Oregon (June TBD)
+Seeking Common Ground: Looking Past the Rural-Urban Divide (Part of Rural Forward event on June 3)

 National political discourse has amplified a conflict between rural and urban interests, culture, and values that has resulted in a bifurcated reality: two “bubbles” of experience whose paths do not often cross in the media nor in our daily lives.
 This session will shed light on the potential common interests in these disparate experiences, toward consensus about what the future of Oregon could be.

 Seeing Diversity in Rural: Smashing Oregon’s Small-Town Stereotypes (September TBD)

 Recent civil unrest has elevated the awareness of rural diversity and has surprised many who think of rural places as monolithic and interchangeable.
 Before we can talk about race and differences in rural places, we must first recognize that diversity exists.
 Convening a panel of diverse rural leaders will illuminate the diversity of small towns, and begin a discussion about equity and inclusion.
 We’ll consider how rural people might continue working on these issues together.